yqthanks/Significant-DBSCAN-matlab/README.md

 2D visualization code is in [visualization](https://github.com/yqthanks/significantDBSCAN/tree/master/visualization) folder.

-**Synthetic data generation:**
+## Synthetic Data

 Synthetic data generator and base image files are in [synthetic_data](https://github.com/yqthanks/significantDBSCAN/tree/master/synthetic_data) folder.

-Example synthetic data (24 sets) have been added to [synthetic_data](https://github.com/yqthanks/significantDBSCAN/tree/master/synthetic_data).
+**Example synthetic data (24 sets)** have been added to [synthetic_data](https://github.com/yqthanks/significantDBSCAN/tree/master/synthetic_data).
 Visualizations of data and Significant DBSCAN results will be added soon.

 /*:*We will share some examples of generated synthetic data soon.*:*/